whiskyechobravo/kerko/README.md

 * Printing: stylesheets are provided for printing individual bibliographic records as well as lists of search results.
 When printing search results, all results get printed (not just the current page of results).
-* Notes and attachments: notes and file attachments are synchronized from zotero.org and made available to users of the bibliography.
-Regular expressions may be used to include or exclude notes or attachments from the bibliography based on their tags.
+* Notes and attachments: notes, attached copies of files, and attached links to URIs are synchronized from zotero.org and made available to users of the bibliography.
+Regular expressions may be used to include or exclude such child items from the bibliography, based on their tags.
 * DOI, ISBN and ISSN resolver: items that have such identifier in your library can be referenced by appending their identifier to your Kerko site's base URL.
 * Relations: bibliographic record pages show links to related items, if any.
 You